 - Jim Leaviss is a talented and experienced bond manager and has the support of a strong fixed income team at M&G

-- The fund is in the Global Bond sector, rather than Strategic Bond, so the manager has more flexibility to invest in foreign currencies and could diversify a UK-focused bond portfolio
+- The fund is in the Global Bond sector, rather than Strategic Bond, so the manager has more flexibility to invest in foreign currencies.
+This means the fund could help to diversify a UK-focused bond portfolio

 - The fund has delivered strong returns for investors over the long term

 - This fund is on our Wealth Shortlist of funds chosen by our analysts for their long-term performance potential

 The manager aims to generate a combination of income and growth over the long-term.
 But as income isn’t a priority it might not suit portfolios invested for a high level of income.

 The fund could be invested in alongside equity funds for a diverse source of income, or combined with more UK-focused bond funds to add geographical diversification to fixed income portfolios.